assmaabelcaid/Habit_Tracker/readme.md

 ## What is it?

 This App was programmed with Python.
-It's a simple Command Line Interface (CLI) App designed to track your to-do list.
+It's a simple Command Line Interface (CLI) App designed to track your habits.
 You can intuitively create, complete, update, delete, and monitor your tasks with ease.

 ## How to install it?